Bruce Gillespie

 The sweet, secret satisfaction of procrastination

-Posted on July 10, 2013September 29, 2013 by Bruce Gillespie
+Posted on July 10, 2013September 29, 2013 By Bruce Gillespie

 It’s always a nice surprise to be reading through the newspaper and come across a piece written by a former student.
 In this case, I was catching up with The Globe and Mail and discovered that today’s Facts & Arguments essay is a piece written for my JN408: The Freelance Journalist course by Eric Thompson.